Jaroslaw-Roman-Cudzich/CV/README.md

 * The Savoy Event Technology department was the highest PSAV London operations revenue generating department in 2013.
 * The Phoenix Ritz-Carlton Audio Visual profit margin was consistently amongst the highest of all the Ritz-Carlton venues worldwide.
-* Recipient of numerous awards and recogni:ons.
+* Recipient of numerous awards and recognitions.
 * Built rapport with clients in a professional manner to instil a genuine level of comfort and trust to our guests in times of stress.
-* Maintained communica:on with PSAV’s warehouse, outside vendors, and the hotels’ PSAV staff to ensure the proper delivery and collec:on of equipment for upcoming events.
-Updated the department’s daily flow sheet, inpuYed new orders, and obtained client signatures for invoices through the use of software programs including Triumph, Global Suite, Microsoft Outlook, and Excel.
+* Maintained communication with PSAV’s warehouse, outside vendors, and the hotels’ PSAV staff to ensure the proper delivery and collection of equipment for upcoming events.
+Updated the department’s daily flow sheet, inputted new orders, and obtained client signatures for invoices through the use of software programs including Triumph, Global Suite, Microsoft Outlook, and Excel.
 * Streamlined daily job assignments through anticipation of the clients’ needs.
 * Led in the rigging, teching, troubleshooting, and de-rigging of events while meeting PSAV’s safety standards.